-4) On mobile phone tap on the "Link" button and then log in with the RainMachine remote access account credentials (email address and RainMachine password).
-You'll need to accept RainMachine with Google Home integration.
+4) On the mobile phone, open the Google Assistant app (iOS or Android) and tap on the "Explore" icon.
+Search for "rainmachine" integration and then tap on the "Link" button to log in with the RainMachine remote access account credentials (email address and RainMachine password).
+You'll need to accept RainMachine with Google Assistant integration.

 Note: If there are more RainMachine devices associated with the same remote access account you will be able to control them all.
 Please make sure you will not have the same zone and program names on different RainMachine devices.

-5) To grant Google Home access to RainMachine tap on the "Agree" button.
+5) To grant Google Assistant access to RainMachine tap on the "Agree" button.

 6) Done!
-Your RainMachine is now linked to Google Home and Google Assitant.
+Your RainMachine is now linked to Google Assitant.